 Today the movement, now called Sktchy Art School, is 18,000 strong.
 But they no longer meet on the streets of Miami.
 They now meet virtually on a Mighty Network, but still share the same love for drawing that brought them together in the first place.

-The popularity of virtual events has been growing over the past decade, but it exploded with the pandemic, as every small group meeting, regional chapter, religious gathering, and even big conferences had to learn how to host virtual events and re-discover how to do the work that matters to them.
+The popularity of virtual events has been growing over the past decade, as every small group meeting, regional chapter, religious gathering, and even big conferences are moving more and more online and learning how to host virtual events and re-discover how to do the work that matters to them.

 Whether you came to the virtual event space as an expert, or whether you’re the one shouting, “Is this thing on?” as 500 attendees giggle, there’s one thing that makes a virtual event sing.

 In this article, we’re going to walk you through some of the best virtual event platforms out there.

 And we promise that virtual event software will allow you to do more than just another Zoom meeting (we’ve certainly had our fair share of those!)
 The best virtual event platforms will provide you with the features to create an awesome website to host your event and plenty of resources to keep your attendees interested and engaged.

 If you want more support in building your online community and running virtual events, come join OUR Mighty Community for free and meet other new and established community owners!
 We’d love to meet you.
 Join for free!